Originally Posted July 14, 2008

 So I pull out the stroller and set it up on the remarkably loose gravel.
 I give 'er a push to see how plausible this is (not very) and try to mentally envision how close the nearest building is to the exit.
-I know the OPP office is somewhere around there but how far and what else and SERIOUSLY!!!! and Oh Lord could someone just.pull.over.
+I know the OPP office is somewhere around there but how far off the exit and what else is over there and SERIOUSLY!!!! and Oh Lord could someone just.pull.over.

 But fret not.
 I'm not so self-centered as you might think.
 In that moment I thought of you.
 I did!
 I said, out loud even, "If I need to walk down the side of this stinkin' highway with my freakishly large family, it will make one awesome blog post."

 But the walk of death was not meant to be.
 At just at that moment, I tried one more mime action.
 I waved with my left hand and made a "phone to the ear" move with the right all the while saying (in case someone could hear me *this* time) "Do you have a cell phone?
 I just need to call a tow truck".

 Lo, and behold, a man had pity on my plight and pulled over.